DPRM: A Plug-in Doob h transform-induced Token-Ordering Module for Discrete Diffusion Models: Theoretical Guarantee

 Throughout, let \(x=(q,o)\) denote a clean prompt--response pair, let \(z\) denote a partially masked state, and let \(M(z)\) denote its masked coordinates.
 The results in this section are host-agnostic: the host enters only through the clean target law \(\nu_*\), the terminal reward, the base proposal, and the uncertainty score.

 The theory makes four points.
-First, Proposition \ref{prop:puma_informal} shows that teacher-forced progressive masking improves train--test alignment without changing the population optimum, and can yield a large statistical advantage over random masking.
-Second, Theorem \ref{thm:online_main_informal} proved the online bucketized score tracks the exact DPRM score at the standard empirical-Bernstein rate, up to a bundled bias term.
+First, Proposition \ref{prop:puma_informal} shows that teacher-forced progressive masking improves train--test alignment without changing the population optimum, and can yield a large statistical advantage over random masking when the aligned trajectory family is much smaller than the random-mask family.
+Second, Theorem \ref{thm:online_main_informal} shows that the online bucketized score tracks the exact DPRM score at the standard empirical-Bernstein rate, up to a bundled bias term.
 Third, Theorem \ref{thm:layerwise_softbon} reveals that the exact DPRM controller induces a reward-tilted Gibbs reveal law, and its stagewise Soft-BoN approximation converges at rate \(O(1/N)\) in terminal KL.
-Finally, Theorem \ref{thm:optimization_advantage_informal} proves the sample complexity gap between DPRM, confidence-driven order, and random counterpart under traditional but plausible assumptions.
+Finally, Theorem \ref{thm:optimization_advantage_informal} gives a conditional sample-complexity separation between DPRM, confidence-driven order, and random order under explicit stagewise optimization assumptions.

 \paragraph{Teacher-forced alignment, target preservation, and statistical motivation.} Fix a prompt distribution \(\nu_Q\) and a clean conditional target \(p_*(o\mid q)\).
 Let

 be the induced clean-sample law.